PattonSayd/capital-game_flutter/README.md

 ## App Overview

-Looking through the branches you can see several different implementations of state management;
+Looking through the branches you can see several different implementations of state management.
+The application has the ability to extract vibrant colors from an image for the user interface.
+Light and dark theme support.

 Tools used: